StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 Can you paper trade for free?

 Yes.
 Paper trading is often bundled with other services in broker accounts.
-Most U.S. brokers do not charge monthly account fees or require minimum deposits, making paper trading free.
+Most U.S. brokers do not charge monthly account fees or require minimum deposits, making paper trading essentially free.
 You will have to open a standard brokerage account, but you do not need to deposit anything into it.
 Some brokers may charge for real time data, but delayed data is fine for paper trading.

 Can you make money paper trading?